About

 Mission

-River Glass Books is organized to foster a culture of sustainability in the arts, contribute to the protection and preservation of the world’s most crucial ecosystems, and advocate for the rights of those whose lives and land are endangered by environmental threats—all while publishing compelling contemporary literature in fine limited edition chapbooks.
+Our mission is to foster a culture of sustainability in the arts and support climate justice solutions—all while publishing compelling contemporary literature in fine limited edition chapbooks.
 We believe that just and equitable solutions to the climate crisis are only possible by undoing historic systems of inequity and dispossession, and that the current flux of the world presents, among deep and myriad tragedy, the opportunity for positive change.
 River Glass Books seeks to be a vehicle for this change.

 Can we leverage art to heal the earth?

-In late 2023, using proceeds from the sale of our titles, we helped start the After School Birding Program for the Mandari Panga community, empowering the next generation of conservationists and naturalist guides in the Ecuadorian Amazon basin.
-This is only the beginning.
-We’re also planning a clean water infrastructure project and other sustainable development initiatives with the community.
+In late 2023, using proceeds from book sales, we helped start the After School Birding Program for the Mandari Panga community, empowering the next generation of conservationists and naturalist guides in the Ecuadorian Amazon basin.
+Also in 2023, we donated $1000 in book sales to landslide relief efforts in the Pastaza valley of Ecuador.
+These charitable efforts were made possible by collaboration with the US NGO EcoStudio Foundation and Ecuadorian NGO EcoMinga Foundation.

 Looking Back

 River Glass Books was born in one half of a shotgun house on Birch Street in New Orleans, Louisiana.
-In 2018, Kimberly and Marley started hand-binding books of poetry in limited edition print runs, using fine handmade materials sourced from local stores whenever possible.
+In 2018, we started hand-binding books of poetry in limited edition print runs, using fine handmade materials sourced from local stores whenever possible.
 Our first distribution network consisted of the little free library boxes around the neighborhood.
 We have the deepest gratitude to the writers, readers, editors, reviewers, booksellers, and many others who have supported and sustained us since then.
 Our first four titles—Bossa Nova by Brian Jerrold Koester, Latch by Jen Grace Stewart, Model Home by Eve F. W. Linn, and 28,065 Nights by Katie Manning—were printed by Josh Randall and his team at Southeastern Louisiana University.
 In late 2020, after a move from New Orleans to Syracuse, New York, our fifth title, Into Night’s Tent by Stephen Frech, was printed using sustainable practices by Boxcar Press, on paper made from reclaimed fabric from the garment industry.
-In 2021, the press became an imprint of EcoStudio Foundation, a nonprofit that contributes to environmental conservation through programs in education and the arts.
-This new position allows us to better serve our writers, readers, and the earth.
+Ever since, our books have been printed by Kim Vinciguerra and her team at Upstate Printing, Inc., in Syracuse, NY, on 100% post consumer fiber text stock.
+From 2021 to 2025, the press was an imprint of EcoStudio Foundation, a nonprofit that contributes to environmental conservation through programs in education and the arts.
+In June of 2025, the press formed as a limited liability company in Vermont.

 What’s Next